AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 # Salesforce-Predictive-Modelling-Always Learning Deeper

-AlwaysLearningDeeper submission for UniversityHack 2018 DATATHON
+## AlwaysLearningDeeper submission for UniversityHack 2018 DATATHON, 2nd place

 ![ALD](assets/ALD.png)

+## Introduction

+This project its the AlwaysLearningDeeper submission for UniversityHack 2018 DATATHON (http://www.cajamardatalab.com/datathon-cajamar-universityhack-2018/) a spanish national contest where only students can participate (from bachelor level to Phd).

+First we would like to introduce our team:
-Jaime Ferrando Huertas Data Scientist@Polystar, Stockholm
+* Jaime Ferrando Huertas Data Scientist @Polystar, Stockholm

-Javier Iranzo Sánchez  Intern@MLLP Research Group, UPV
+* Javier Iranzo Sánchez  Intern @MLLP Research Group, UPV

-Javier Rodríguez Domínguez Intern@ITI, UPV
+* Javier Rodríguez Domínguez Intern @ITI, UPV

+The three of us are students from UPV bachelors degree in computer science, all of us pursued the computing specialization even thought we started with data science projects before.
+We were excited about this contest as last year we couldn't pariticpate due to the non acceptance of bachelors students, something that has changed in this year edition.

+The contest consist of predicting the adquisitive power of a client, data was provided by Cajamar bank,it consisted of a collection of continous and categorial values were the parameter name was anonymized, doing the preprocessing of this data more difficult in terms of demographic analysis.
+The target it's calledPoder Adquisitivo and it's a continous value so we are facing a regression problem.

 ## Technologies used for this proyect:
 *  Python